Speak to an expert

 Do you need new radiators for air source heat pumps?

-Identifying whether your current radiators are single, double, or triple panel, with or without convectors, will help you decide if they meet the requirements for effective heat distribution.
+In a word, no!
+However, the performance of your heat pump system hinges on the compatibility and efficiency of your radiators.
+Identifying whether your current radiators are single, double, or triple panel, with or without convectors, will help you decide if they meet the requirements for effective heat distribution with your new system.

-Larger radiators with convectors are generally the best choice, while designer radiators, towel rails, and cast-iron models should be avoided due to their inefficiency with heat pump systems.
+Larger radiators with convectors are generally the best radiators for air source heat pumps, while designer radiators, towel rails, and cast-iron models should be avoided due to their inefficiency with heat pump systems.
+Careful evaluation and measurement of your existing radiators will ensure that your heating system operates at its best, providing comfort and energy efficiency.

 Can I use my existing radiators?